 Recently Rafael Nadal and Roger Federer organized an exhibition to raise funds for the fires in Australia.
 These are some of the athletes who year after year strive to help others.

-In recent years there are more athletes who have taken an altruistic position with respect to the world around them, who are not strangers, or do not pretend not to know, with the different situations that happen on the planet.
+In recent years more athletes have taken an altruistic position for the world around them, who are not strangers or do not pretend not to know, with the different situations that happen on the planet.
 And although surely these aids go hand in hand with a benefit of their own, be it called tax exemptions and so on (not in all cases), the important thing is that with high amounts of money they try to appease different problems.
 Recently, Roger Federer and Rafael Nadal joined in an exhibition match to raise funds for people who have been affected by fires in Australia.

 In total it was 250 thousand dollars that were gathered in a day in which Serena Williams was present with Novak Djokovic.
-But beyond the sporadic events, there are actions that take a long time, campaigns that the best athletes in the world have been supporting for many years.
+But beyond the sporadic events, some actions take a long time, campaigns that the best athletes in the world have been supporting for many years.

 For example, LeBron James, the Lakers' player, has donated more than $50 million in the last 10 years to help low-income children in the United States gain access to top-level universities.

 Cristiano Ronaldo, the man from Juventus and the one who is arrogant in front of the cameras, has a huge heart.
 He created a care center for children with cancer in his country, donates blood frequently, and helps little ones in particular, as the case of a 10-year-old boy who did not have intervention in his brain and which he took care of financially.